tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 NEW:

+- github #181
     - Barcode scanner is now embedded on the ISBN search screen, and much faster.
-  Note that small devices still use the full-screen scanner which received the same update.
+      Note that small devices still use the full-screen scanner which received the same enhancements.
+    - An optional zoom-slider can be made available in *Settings*, section *Edit*, option "Barcode scanner" and enabling the switch "Zoom control".
+- github #182: add the read-progress bar on books in the list-screen.
 - add support for SBN numbers (precursor of ISBN)

 FIXES: